The Many Many Kami of Shinto Religion

 Painting by the famous artist, Hokusai, in 1834, courtesy of Wikipedia and the Harvard Art Museum

-Konohana-no-sakuyahime is probably best known as the goddess of Mount Fuji itself.
+Konohana-no-sakuya-bimé is probably best known as the goddess of Mount Fuji itself.
 You can read more about it on the English-language page of the official shrine of Mount Fuji.
 The mountain is treated as her form, and thus the mountain is considered sacred ground.
 Konohana-no-sakuyahime is also the kami of volcanoes in general, not just Mount Fuji.

-Like many obscure kami in the Shinto religion, Konohana-no-sakuyahime appears mostly in an ancient text, the Kojiki, a large collection of myths from antiquity.2 In one such myth, posted originally here, she is described as the goddess of cherry blossoms and is married to Hononinigi and soon becomes pregnant.
+In one such myth, found in both the Kojiki and Nihon Shoki (online here) Konohana-no-sakuya-bimé is described as the goddess of cherry blossoms and is married to Ninigi, grandson of Amaterasu and ancestor of the Japanese imperial family.
+Before long, she becomes pregnant.
 Hononinigi is suspicious of her being pregnant so fast, and she vows that if the child is born safely, it belongs to Hononinigi.
-To prove her point, she shuts herself in a home and sets it on fire, then delivers the baby in the middle of the blaze.
+To prove her point, she shuts herself in a home and sets her house on fire, then delivers the baby in the middle of the blaze.
 Actually, she delivers three sons.
-All are safe and unharmed by the blaze, and thus proving that they are Hononinigi’s children after all.
+All are safe and unharmed by the blaze, and thus proving that they are Ninigi’s children after all.

-In another story, posted in Wikipedia, Konohana-no-sakuyahime is disguised as a little girl who helps guide a villager to a stream whose waters have healing powers, and can save his village from a plague.
+In another story, posted in Wikipedia, Konohana-no-sakuya-bimé is disguised as a little girl who helps guide a villager to a stream whose waters have healing powers, and can save his village from a plague.
 The villager carries out the instructions of the little girl, and the village is saved.
 When he returns to thank the little girl, he comes to realize that the little girl is in fact the goddess herself.

 Still, the fact that a goddess of both volcanoes and cherry blossoms exists is kind of fascinating to me, and one of those examples of how very little of Shinto has been properly conveyed (not to mention translated) to English audiences.